gchq/stroom-docs/content/en/docs/user-guide/properties.md

 ### Byte Size Data Type

-The Byte Size data type is used to represent a quantity of bytes using the [IEC (external link)](https://en.wikipedia.org/wiki/Binary_prefix) standard.
+The Byte Size data type is used to represent a quantity of bytes using the {{< external-link "IEC" "https://en.wikipedia.org/wiki/Binary_prefix" >}} standard.
 Quantities are represented as powers of 1024, i.e. a Kib (Kibibyte) means 1024 bytes.

 Examples of Byte Size values in string form are (a YAML value would optionally be surrounded with double quotes):